-The use of life-like dolls or soft toy animals can bring great benefits to some people with a diagnosis of dementia, particularly those in later stages.
-Giving life-like dolls or animals to people with dementia is considered by some as a type of therapy; it has therapeutic benefits such as relaxation and pleasure and is not merely ‘playing’ with a toy.
+Lifelike dolls or soft toy animals can have great benefits for some people with dementia, particularly in the later stages.
+They can promote feelings of relaxation and pleasure, and are considered a form of therapy – not merely ‘playing’ with a toy.

 Introduce the doll or soft toy animal gradually.
 You could place it on a chair before the person enters the room.
-Watch to see how – and if – they respond
+Wait and see if and how they respond

-You could offer the person a choice of different dolls or soft animals to pick from
+You could offer a choice of different dolls or soft animals to pick from

-If the person with dementia is interested in the doll or soft animal, use it as a way to connect with them.
-You could ask them questions about the doll or soft animal, referring to it as “he, she, or they”
+If the person is interested in the doll or soft toy, use it as a way to connect with them.
+You could ask them questions about the doll or animal, referring to it as he, she, or they

 If they have difficulty communicating, you could make observations about the doll or toy animal instead.
 For a doll, for example, you could say: “doesn’t she have a nice face?” or “what a pretty dress.”
 For an animal, you could say: “what lovely fur”, or “it looks like (name of a pet from the past)”

 It’s important to allow the person with dementia to make their own decisions about using a doll – don’t force them to look at it, touch it or hold it if they aren’t interested.

 It’s also a good idea to discuss your plans to give the person a doll or toy animal with other family members.
 Some people worry about the person being treated like a child, but explaining the benefits may ease their concerns.

 The person with dementia may become very attached to their doll or toy animal and be upset if someone else picks it up.
 You might want to avoid having the toy out in situations where this may happen – for example, in a communal area of a care home or when a grandchild is visiting.
 You could also provide other toys for young visitors or other care home residents, so they’re less likely to be attracted to the person’s special toy.